-Unless the Board determines otherwise as provided in these Bylaws, upon completing the Membership Application Procedure to the Cooperative’s satisfaction and using, receiving, or purchasing any Cooperative Services, an applicant shall automatically become a member of the Cooperative (“member”) effective the date the applicant began using, receiving, or purchasing a Cooperative Service.
-The Cooperative may issue membership certificates to each member in a manner, method, and form determined by the Board.
+Unless the Board determines otherwise as provided in these Bylaws, upon completing the Membership Application Procedure to the Cooperative's satisfaction and using, receiving, or purchasing Electric Service, an applicant shall automatically become a Member of the Cooperative effective as of the date the applicant began using, receiving, or purchasing Electric Service.
+The Cooperative may issue membership certificates to each Member in a manner, method, and form determined by the Board.
 The Board may refuse any applicant membership in the Cooperative for good cause as determined by the Board.
 If the Board refuses membership to any applicant, then the Cooperative shall return to the applicant any amounts paid to the Cooperative by the applicant as part of the Membership Application Procedure, other than amounts paid for using, receiving, or purchasing any Cooperative Service, any outstanding amounts previously owed the Cooperative, and any associated interest or late payment charges.

 (a) For each joint membership:

-- If one (1) or more joint members continues legally to use, receive or purchase a Cooperative Service at the same location, then the joint membership shall convert to a membership in the name of the joint member continuing legally to use, receive or purchase Cooperative Service at the same location; provided that the estate of the deceased joint member and/or the joint member no longer using, receiving, or purchasing a Cooperative Service shall not be released from any debts due the Cooperative.
+- If one (1) or more joint Members continues legally to use, receive or purchase Electric Service at the same location, then the joint membership shall convert to a membership in the name of the joint Member continuing legally to use, receive or purchase Electric Service at the same location; provided that the estate of the deceased joint Member and/or the joint Member no longer using, receiving, or purchasing Electric Service shall not be released from any debts due the Cooperative.

-- If neither joint member continues legally to use, receive or purchase a Cooperative Service at the same location, then the joint membership shall terminate.
+- If neither joint Member continues legally to use, receive or purchase Electric Service at the same location, then the joint membership shall terminate.

-The Cooperative shall provide Cooperative Services to members in a reasonable manner.
+The Cooperative shall provide Cooperative Services to Members in a reasonable manner.
 However, the Cooperative neither guarantees nor warrants continuous or flawless provision of Cooperative Services.
-The Cooperative’s responsibility and liability for providing Cooperative Services terminates upon delivery of any Cooperative Service to a member or other Person acting for a member.
+The Cooperative's responsibility and liability for providing Cooperative Services terminates upon delivery of any Cooperative Service to a Member or other Person or Firm acting for a Member.

-As required or allowed by Applicable Law, and unless otherwise specified in writing by the Board, each member shall use, receive, or purchase Cooperative Services from the Cooperative.
-Each member shall, without limitation, comply with, and abide by, the terms and provisions of the Cooperative’s Governance Documents including any determination promulgated by the Board regarding the provision of Cooperative Services to its members.
+As required or allowed by Applicable Law, each Member shall use, receive, or purchase Electric Services from the Cooperative.
+Each Member shall, without limitation, comply with, and abide by, the terms and provisions of the Cooperative's Governance Documents including any determination promulgated by the Board regarding the provision of Cooperative Services to its Members.

-Each member requesting new or additional services from the Cooperative shall, upon request by the Cooperative, execute and deliver to the Cooperative such written easement, right-of-way, license, or other similar property interest in any real or personal property owned by that member as may be required by the Cooperative in order (A) to purchase, install, construct, inspect, monitor, operate, repair, maintain, remove, or relocate any Cooperative Equipment or (B) to provide, monitor, measure, or maintain any Cooperative Service provided to that member.
+Each Member requesting new or additional Cooperative Services from the Cooperative shall, upon request by the Cooperative, execute and deliver to the Cooperative such written easement, right-of-way, license, or other similar property interest in any real or personal property owned by that Member as may be required by the Cooperative in order (A) to purchase, install, construct, inspect, monitor, operate, repair, maintain, remove, or relocate any Cooperative Equipment or (B) to provide, monitor, measure, or maintain any Cooperative Service.

 ARTICLE II SUSPENSION AND TERMINATION OF MEMBERSHIP

-The Cooperative may suspend a member if the member (i) fails to pay timely any amounts due the Cooperative; (ii) fails to comply timely with the Governance Documents; (iii) ceases using, receiving, or purchasing any Cooperative Service for six (6) consecutive months; (iv) dies, legally dissolves, or legally ceases to exist; (v) voluntarily requests suspension; (vi) as otherwise provided in these Bylaws, or (vii) for other good cause as determined by the Board (any one or more of which is hereinafter referred to as a “Suspension Reason”).
+The Cooperative may suspend a Member if the Member (i) fails to pay timely any amounts due the Cooperative for Electric Service; (ii) fails to comply timely with the Governance Documents; (iii) ceases using, receiving, or purchasing any Electric Service for six (6) consecutive months; (v) dies, legally dissolves, or legally ceases to exist; (vi) voluntarily requests suspension; (vii) as otherwise provided in these Bylaws or (viii) for other good cause as determined by the Board ( any one or more of which is hereinafter referred to as a "Suspension Reason").

-(a) Unless otherwise determined by the Board, a partnership-member continuing to use, receive, or purchase a Cooperative Service is not automatically suspended upon the death of any partner, or following any other alteration in the partnership.
-A partner leaving a partnership- member remains liable to the Cooperative for any amounts owed to the Cooperative by the partnership-member at the time of the partner’s departure.
+(a) Unless otherwise determined by the Board, a Member that is a partnership ("partnership-member") continuing to use, receive, or purchase a Cooperative Service is not automatically suspended upon the death of any partner, or following any other alteration in the partnership.
+A partner leaving a partnership-member remains liable to the Cooperative for any amounts owed to the Cooperative by the partnership-member at the time of the partner's depature.

-Unless otherwise determined by the Board, a member’s suspension shall be lifted automatically upon the member's rectifying, to the Cooperative’s reasonable satisfaction, the Suspension Reason within ten (10) days of the suspension.
-The Board may lift the suspension of any member for good cause as determined by the Board.
+Unless otherwise determined by the Board, a Member's suspension shall be lifted automatically upon the Member's rectifying, to the Cooperative' s reasonable satisfaction the Suspension Reason.
+The Board may lift the suspension of any Member for good cause as determined by the Board.

-The Cooperative, shall maintain a record of current members in a form permitting the Cooperative to alphabetically list, by member class, the names and addresses of all members and indicate the number of votes each member is entitled to cast (“Membership List”).
+The Cooperative, shall maintain a record of current Members in a form permitting the Cooperative to alphabetically list the names and addresses of all Members.

 ARTICLE III MEETINGS OF MEMBERS

-The annual meeting of the members shall be held each year on the third Thursday of October at 7:00 p.m. or such other date and time during the month of October as may be established by the Board from time to time, and at the Glen Rose High School Auditorium in Glen Rose, Texas, or at such other place as may be established by the Board from time to time and that is in any county in which the Cooperative provides service.
+The annual meeting of the Members shall be held each year on the third Saturday of October at 1 :00 p.m. or such other date and time during the month of October as may be established by the Board from time to time, at the Glen Rose High School Auditorium in Glen Rose, Texas, or at such other place as may be established by the Board from time to time and that is in any county in which the Cooperative provides service.
 Failure to hold the annual meeting at the designated time and place shall not work a forfeiture or dissolution of the Cooperative.

-Except as otherwise provided in the Cooperative’s Articles (sometimes referred to as the Cooperative’s Articles of Consolidation) and subject to the provisions of Section 4.09(e) below, five percent (5%) of the total number of members of the Cooperative, present in person or represented by absentee mail ballot as submitted in accordance with these Bylaws, shall constitute a quorum of the members, provided that if less than five percent (5%) of the total number of members are present in person or represented by absentee mail ballot at said meeting, a majority of the members so present in person may adjourn the meeting to another time and date not less than forty (40) days later and to any place in one of the counties in Texas within which the Cooperative serves; provided, that the Secretary shall direct that any absent members be notified of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3.03.
-At all meetings of the members, whether a quorum be present or not, the Secretary shall be responsible for annexing to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person and by voting by absentee mail ballot.
+Except as otherwise provided in the Cooperative's Articles (sometimes referred to as the Cooperative's Articles of Consolidation) and subject to the provisions of Section 4.09(e) below, five percent (5%) of the total number of Members of the Cooperative, present in person or represented by absentee mail ballot as submitted in accordance with these Bylaws, shall constitute a quorum of the Members, provided that if less than five percent (5%) of the total number of Members are present in person or represented by absentee mail ballot at said meeting, a majority of the Members so present in person may adjourn the meeting to another time and date not less than forty ( 40) days later and to any place in one of the counties in Texas within which the Cooperative serves; provided, that the Secretary shall direct that any absent Members be notified of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3.
+03. At all meetings of the Members, whether a quorum be present or not, the Secretary shall be responsible for annexing to the meeting minutes, or incorporating therein by reference, a list of those Members who were registered as present in person and by voting by absentee mail ballot.